SEO API for developers

 Authenticate with a Bearer token

 Every authenticated endpoint accepts a token in the Authorization header: Authorization: Bearer ms_live_xxx.
 Mint a key at app.metricspot.com/settings/api-keys (up to 10 per account).
+Token-authenticated calls require the Pro plan and count against your 5,000/month quota.
 The anonymous audit endpoint below works with no key at all, rate-limited to 1 audit per IP per 24 hours.
 The same ms_live_ keys work for both this REST API and the MetricSpot MCP server.

 curl